-Reto Hofstetter is Associate Professor of Marketing Management at the Institute of Marketing and Communication Management of the University of Lugano, Switzerland.
-His research and teaching is related to price, new product, and digital marketing management.
-In his research he empirically analyses consumers' behavior and their judgements and decision making.
+Reto Hofstetter is Professor of Marketing at the Faculty of Economics and Management of the University of Lucerne and lecturer at the Institute of Marketing and Communication Management of the Università della Svizzera italiana (USI).
+His research and teaching is related to digital marketing, new product, and price management.
 Current research topics include crowdsourcing and online creativity, consumer engagement and incentivation, and consumer self-presentation and self-reports.
-Articles out of this research got published in journals like the Journal of Marketing Research, Management Science, or the Journal of Product Innovation Managment.
+Articles out of this research got published in journals like the Journal of Marketing Research, Management Science, Proceedings of the National Academy of Sciences, or the Journal of Product Innovation Managment.

 Reto Hofstetter got his PhD in Marketing and an MSc and BSc in BA with a minor in Economics from the University of Bern, Switzerland.
-He also holds a BSc (Dipl.
-Ing.
-FH) in Computer Science.
+He also holds a BSc in Computer Science.
 During his PhD and as a post-doc, he visited the University of Pennsylvania (Wharton) and Stanford University.
-At Lugano, he teaches classes in digital marketing management, marketing research, and price management.
+At Lugano, he teaches digital marketing management.

-- Hofstetter, R., Aryobsei, S., Herrmann, A. (2017), Should You Really Produce What Consumers Like Online?
-Empirical Evidence from an Online Innovation Community.
-Forthcoming at the Journal of Product Innovation Management.
+Should You Really Produce What Consumers Like Online?
+Empirical Evidence from an Online Innovation Community, Hofstetter, R., Aryobsei, S., Herrmann, A. (accepted for publication), Journal of Product Innovation Management

 Consumer behavior and new media, consumer creativity and engagement, consumer self-presentation and self-reports, willingness-to-pay, behavioral pricing, user-generated content, social networks, crowdsourcing.